10 Tips For Using Sumif With Date Ranges In Google Sheets

 4. Avoid Common Mistakes

-are of the same size.
+A common error is referencing ranges incorrectly.
+Ensure that your range and sum_range are of the same size.
 Mismatched ranges will result in errors or inaccurate calculations.

 5. Employ ArrayFormulas for Advanced Scenarios

-In more complex situations where you want to sum over multiple criteria, consider using ARRAYFORMULA
+In more complex situations where you want to sum over multiple criteria, consider using ARRAYFORMULA.
+This can handle more sophisticated calculations without having to drag formulas across rows.

 6. Leverage Helper Columns

-Sometimes it’s easier to create a helper column that flags dates within a specific range.
+Sometimes itβs easier to create a helper column that flags dates within a specific range.
 For example, you can create a new column that checks if a date falls within the desired range and then sum the values based on this flag.

 Example of a helper column formula: